When a high-profile athlete needs a whole-home distributed AV and control system, MSD scores a touchdown.

 Designing and Documenting Robust Networking Systems

-Of course, a project with this many IP-controlled devices needs an enterprise grade network, which MSD was also able to design in D-Tools.
+Of course, a project with this many IP-controlled devices needs an enterprise-grade network, which MSD was also able to design in D-Tools.
 With a full gigabit hardwired network as well as 5 indoor wireless access points and one outdoor access point for comprehensive network coverage, the system easily services the control system, media systems, and the family’s personal devices.

 The network and wiring systems also enable audio video equipment to remain hidden and easily serviceable in a technology closet without reducing signal quality.
 To accomplish the task, MSD relied on their own field technicians as well as wiring subcontractors, a process made easier by D-Tools’ capabilities.
-“The AutoCAD integration helped our technicians and wiring subcontractor see a more details view of the project and be able to makes changes on the fly as necessary,” says Barrientos.
+“The AutoCAD integration helped our technicians and wiring subcontractor see a more details view of the project and be able to make changes on the fly as necessary,” says Barrientos.
 When you make a change in one area of D-Tools, the changes are reflected on all reports, minimizing data entry, reducing the chance of mistakes, and eliminating redundant work.

 Improved Design Processes, Scheduling, Documentation, and Time Management